mainmatter/playbook/src/development-process/README.md

   _"closes #<issue>"_ in the description

-As with issues, all discussions around a particular pull request should happen on the page of that pull request.
+As with issues, all discussions around a particular pull request should happen on the pull request's page.
 If discussions happen in person or via online chat, a summary should be posted to the pull request so all information and context is accessible to everyone interested at any time in one place.